rrwbec/humans-in-the-loop/Illustrated Summary.md

 ## Core Building Blocks

-Cognitive functions in this model will be built entirely from "clips".
-Clips can be arranged into "sequences".
+Cognitive functions in this model will be built entirely from **clips**.
+Clips can be arranged into **sequences**.

+> Note: "Frame" might have been a better word than "clip", but this term is already used in this domain.

 ### Clips